www.TheLogician.net © Avi Sion - all rights reserved

 since its foundation has been

-Based on Google analytics data, the total number of visitors to this website as a whole over the past twelve years since its foundation has been about 760'000.
-This means an average of 175 visits per day.
+Statistics: based on Google analytics data, the total number of visitors to this website as a whole over the past twelve and a half years since its foundation has been about 800'000.